John J. Farley III

+Biography

 Judge Farley received his A.B. degree in economics in 1964 from the College of the Holy Cross, where he was captain of the freshman and varsity lacrosse teams, and his M.B.A. degree in 1966 from the Columbia University Graduate School of Business where he was a Samuel Bronfman Fellow and president of Alpha Kappa Psi, the professional business fraternity.
 He received his Juris Doctor, cum laude, in 1973 from Hofstra University School of Law, graduating first in his class and serving as the founding Editor-in-Chief of the Hofstra Law Review.

 Judge Farley served in the U. S. Army from 1966 until his retirement as a captain in 1970 due to 100% disability from wounds received during combat in Vietnam.
 His decorations include four Bronze Star Awards (three with "V" Device), two Purple Hearts, and the Army Commendation Medal.
 From 1973 to 1978, he was a trial attorney in the Torts Section, Civil Division, U. S. Department of Justice; from 1978 to 1980 he served as Assistant Director of the Torts Branch.

 The author of numerous articles, Judge Farley has been a lecturer and faculty member at the ABA Appellate Judges Seminars; Attorney General's Advocacy Institute; F.B.I.
 Academy; OPM Executive Seminar Centers; Federal Executive Institute; and Federal Judicial Center.
 He was a commencement speaker and recipient of the Distinguished Alumni Medal, Hofstra University School of Law in 1986.
 From 1986 to 1989, Judge Farley served on the board of directors of the Senior Executives Association.
 In November 1990, he became the first chairman of the Veterans Law Section of the Federal Bar Association.
 In 1995, he received the Dean's Award for Distinguished Hofstra Law School Alumni.
 In 1999, he was inducted into the Massapequa High School Hall of Fame.
 In 2006, he received the In Hoc Signo Award from the College of the Holy Cross.
 The Paralyzed Veterans of America presented Judge Farley with the Harry A. Schweikert Jr. Disability Awareness Award at its Annual Convention in August 2007.